VUIIS/dax/docs/processors.rst

 inputs
 --------------------
-The inputs section defines what files and parameters should be prepared for the pipeline.
-Currently, xnat scans
+The inputs section defines the files and parameters to be prepared for the pipeline.
+Currently, the only the subsections of inputs supported are default and xnat.

+xnat
+  scans
        types